awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-amazon-linux-ami.md

 This tutorial refers to modern web encryption simply as TLS\.

 **Important**
 These procedures are intended for use with the Amazon Linux AMI\.
 If you are trying to set up a LAMP web server on an instance with a different distribution, some procedures in this tutorial might not work for you\.
 For Amazon Linux 2, see [Tutorial: Configure SSL/TLS on Amazon Linux 2](SSL-on-amazon-linux-2.md)\.
 For Ubuntu, see the following Ubuntu community documentation: [ApacheMySQLPHP](https://help.ubuntu.com/community/ApacheMySQLPHP)\.
-For Red Hat Enterprise Linux, see the following in the Customer Portal: [Web Servers](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/System_Administrators_Guide/ch-Web_Servers.html)\.
+For Red Hat Enterprise Linux, see the following: [Setting up the Apache HTTP Web Server](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/deploying_different_types_of_servers/setting-apache-http-server_deploying-different-types-of-servers)\.
 For other distributions, see their specific documentation\.

 **Topics**
 + [Prerequisites](#ssl-prereq-alami)